note35/sinon/docs/Matchers.rst

 **sinon.match(ref)**

-For anything not belongs to above, the argument will be processed as a value (usually, using sinon.match.same to compare).
+For anything that does not belong to the above, the argument will be processed as a value (usually, using sinon.match.same to compare).

 .. code-block:: python